David-Kasilia/odin-recipes/README.md

 8. I have used lists both ordered and unordered lists to give Ingredients and Steps In the website.
 9. I created the HTML boilerplate.

+## New Updates To The Project
-I Have Added Some Additional Contents to The Website
+1. I Have Added Some Additional Contents to The Website.
-I have Accomplished This By Adding 2 recipes With the same Model.
+2. I have Accomplished This By Adding 2 recipes With the same Model.
-I have Changed The color of headings in all the pages I added additional information including images to the main page.
+3. I have Changed The color of headings in all the pages.
+4. I added additional information including images to the main page.